St Mary's Catholic

 Understanding includes learning about the History of Music, and children in Year Four enjoy lessons about Mozart, Beethoven, Smetna and Rimsky-Korsakov through their topic on Europe whilst all children listen to music from across history and the world using the Classical100 website and Charanga.
 Children in Year Three learn about Rock and Roll Music from the 1960s and Year Six go on a music journey spanning from George Formby to George Ezra.
 Year Five enjoy listening to and composing their own film music and learn about how to create sounds to produce different effects.
 All children are encouraged to respond to and analyse and the music they listen to from a young age.
 Children are introduced to graphic notations in KS1 and as they progress through the school develop their understanding of how to read music and how to notate the music they compose.

-provide children with the opportunity to progress in confidence and skill in each year group, to encourage excellence and enjoyment in all areas of the subject.
+Although we use the Model Music Curriculum as a guide, Music teaching is based on the National Curriculum and Key Learning Document provided by Lancashire County Council, with progression and endpoints for each year group outlined in the progression documents for KS1 and KS2.
+Throughout their school journey, we provide children with the opportunity to progress in confidence and skill in each year group, to encourage excellence and enjoyment in all areas of the subject.
 As well as the musical skills developed, we aim for the children to develop further fundamental abilities such as self-confidence, teamwork, evaluation and reflection, and through their listening and music making, deepen their engagement with the spiritual, moral, social and cultural aspects of the curriculum.
 As a Catholic school, we also aim to enrich the faith of the children through singing hymns and performing as part of our ‘Faith in Action.’